libxsmm/libxsmm/README.md

 ```
 make generator
-bin\generator
+bin/generator
 ```

 The generator application requires following inputs:

 1. dense/dense_asm/sparse (dense create C file, dense_asm creates ASM)
 2. Filename to append

-3. Routinename to create in 2.
+3. Routine name to be created in 2.

-4. M
+4. M parameter

-5. N
+5. N parameter

-6. K
+6. K parameter

-7. LDA (0 when 1. is “sparse” indicates A is sparse)
+7. LDA (0 when 1. is "sparse" indicates A is sparse)

-8. LDB (0 when 1. is “sparse” indicates B is sparse)
+8. LDB (0 when 1. is "sparse" indicates B is sparse)

-9. LDC
+9. LDC parameter
 10. alpha (currently only 1)
 11. beta (0 or 1)
 12. Alignment override for A (1 auto, 0 no alignment)
 13. Alignment override for C ( 1 auto, 0 no alignment)
 14. Prefetching mode (just dense & dense_asm, see next list)
 15. SP/DP single or double precision

-16. CSC file (just required when 1. is “sparse”).
+16. CSC file (just required when 1. is "sparse").
 Matrix market format.

 The prefetch specifier can be:

-1. "nopf": no prefetching at all, just 3 inputs (*A, *B, *C)
+1. "nopf": no prefetching at all, just 3 inputs (\*A, \*B, \*C)

-2. "pfsigonly": just prefetching signature, 6 inputs (*A, *B, *C, *A’, *B’, *C’)
+2. "pfsigonly": just prefetching signature, 6 inputs (\*A, \*B, \*C, \*A’, \*B’, \*C’)

-3. "BL2viaC": uses accesses to *C to prefetch *B’
+3. "BL2viaC": uses accesses to \*C to prefetch \*B’

-4. "AL2": uses accesses to *A to prefetch *A’
+4. "AL2": uses accesses to \*A to prefetch \*A’

-5. "curAL2": prefetches current *A ahead in the kernel
+5. "curAL2": prefetches current \*A ahead in the kernel
 6. "AL2_BL2viaC": combines AL2 and BL2viaC
 7. "curAL2_BL2viaC": combines curAL2 and BL2viaC

-8. "AL2jpst": aggressive *A’ prefetch of first rows without any structure
+8. "AL2jpst": aggressive \*A’ prefetch of first rows without any structure
 9. "AL2jpst_BL2viaC": combines AL2jpst and BL2viaC

 Since this is a complicated, here come some examples: